decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Definitions:

-- L, is the non-negative integer representing the number of messages to be signed e.g length(msg_1,...,msg_L).
-Note if no messages are supplied as an input to this operation, the value of L MUST evaluate to zero (0).
+- R, is the non-negative integer representing the number of revealed messages e.g length([(H_i1, msg_i1), ..., (H_iR, msg_iR)]).
+If no revealed messages are
+     supplied as an input to this operation, the value of R MUST evaluate to zero (0).
-- R, is the non-negative integer representing the number of revealed messages e.g length(RevealedIndexes).
-Note if no revealed messages are supplied as an input to this operation, the value of R MUST evaluate to zero (0).
+- U, is the non-negative integer representing the number of non-revealed messages e.g length([H_h1, ..., H_hU]).
+If there are no un-revealed messages, the value of U MUST evaluate to zero (0).
+- L = R + U, the total number of originally signed messages.
-- [H_1, ..., H_L], is the concatenation of the list [H_i1, ..., H_iR] (the list of generators corresponding to revealed messages) and the list [H_h1, ..., H_hU] (the input generators list corresponding to un-revealed messages).
+- [H_1, ..., H_L], is the concatenation of the list [H_i1, ..., H_iR] (the list of
+     generators corresponding to revealed messages) and the list [H_h1, ..., H_hU] (the input generators list corresponding to un-revealed messages).
 The two lists MUST have an empty intersection and their union MUST equal [H_1 ..., H_L] (the list of generators appearing in the input to Sign list with the (generator, message) pairs).
-The list MUST be ordered based on the generator values (i.e., H_1 <= H_2 <= ... <= H_L).
+The resulting list MUST be ordered based on the index of the generators.

 Outputs: